-Now, as you know I hate food waste, and really loathed to throw the unused eggs out, but what else could you do?
+Now, as you know I hate food waste, and I was always really loathed to throw the unused eggs out, but what else could you do?
 Well, when my other half and I first moved in together he showed me a great tip to test egg freshness, that I thought I’d share with you today:

 Would you eat an egg past its expiration date?
 Or do you have any other food tips?
 Do share in the comments below!
 And do check out my failsafe tip on how to tell if milk is bad.